-(1) Earnings (loss) per share amounts have been adjusted retroactively for the effect of annual stock dividends.
+(1) Net earnings per share amounts have been adjusted retroactively for the effect of annual stock dividends.
 The weighted-average shares outstanding includes the weighted-average Class A common shares and the weighted-average Class C common shares determined on an equivalent Class A common share basis.
-Net earnings (loss) per common share represent net earnings (loss) per equivalent Class A common share.
-Net earnings (loss) per Class C common share is equal to one-tenth (1/10) of such amount.
+Net earnings per common share represent net earnings per equivalent Class A common share.
+Net earnings per Class C common share is equal to one-tenth (1/10) of such amount.